bufbuild-ru/docs/docs/protovalidate/index.md

 Traditionally, developers validate input at each step in this process: is the passenger locator for the flight a five-character alphanumeric string?
 Is the departure time within a given time window?Inevitably, validation inconsistencies cause hard-to-trace errors:

 - One language's validation framework may consider a space character an empty string; another might not.
-- Inclusion inconsistencies—"less than" vs. "less than or equals"—create hard-to-recreate, intermittent errors.
+- Inclusion inconsistencies — "less than" vs. "less than or equals" — create hard-to-recreate, intermittent errors.
 - Different teams may interpret requirements as slightly inconsistent regular expressions.

 Protovalidate addresses these problems through schema-first development, lifting validation logic out of languages and into Protobuf schemas.